langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 The field accessor function works with nested objects too, so you can do for ex:
 > xModel = js.Field(x => x.SomeComplexField.NestedField)

-JSBuilder has functionality to change the default variable (“item”) to something else.
-You can also add additional JS code (in the form of C# strings) to x-data
+JSBuilder has functionality to change the default variable name (“item”) to something else.
+You can also add additional JS code (in the form of C# strings) to x-data.

 However not all data is processed using x-data.
 Only data that is handled and changed by the client is using x-data (we call this client data).
 Ex: Login credentials, article content etc.
 Some data is not handled by client, is actually determined by the context and is rendered by server (server data).
 Ex: Favorite count, Follow count.